sachinmalusare/DeepRL_p1_navigation/report.md

 We also get the information whether the episode is completed (done).
 3. State, action, next state and the reward constitute the experience used to the agent for learning.
 The agent adds this experience to its replay memory and when there are enough experiences collected it starts learning

-### 5.Learning with the prioritized experience replay, fixed Q-targets and Double DQN :
+### 5. Experience replay, fixed Q-targets and Double DQN :

 1. A batch of experiences is sampled from the replay memory.
 2. For each experience, the next action for the next state is selected to maximize the Q-values estimated from